signature-opensource/CK-TypeScript/CK.Transform.Core/README.md

 - Transformer language itself.

-Exceptions should not be used for the control flow (they remain exceptional): errors should be emitted via `TokenErrorNode` that carries an error token type (negative integer), an error message and the location of the error.
+Exceptions should not be used for the control flow (they remain exceptional): errors should be emitted via `TokenError` that carries an error token type (negative integer), an error message and the location of the error.

-However, nothing prevents exceptions to be (mis-)used and this is the spirit of this library: it tries to not impose a single way to parse stuff, it aims to be a lego that can be used to implement multiple kind of parsers.

 ## The basics: Tokens & Trivias

 ## The Analyzer abstraction

-## Error handling: the hard way
+## Error handling: inlined errors
-The `TokenErrorNode` acts as an exception: when encountered, it should bubble up accross the parser functions and becomes the top-level result.
+The collected tokens can contain `TokenError` that is a specialized `Token`.
 This behavior is simple to implement and understand.
-This is eveything but "fault tolerant" because the source code to transform is necessarily (or must be) syntaxically valid.
-This library is not a linter, interpreter or compiler, its sole purpose is to transform a valid fragment of code into another valid fragment of code.
+This enables any analyzer to be "fault tolearant" but analyze can also be stopped on the first error.